* Scholarships: March 14

 The English Department is proud to offer numerous forms of support for its undergraduate students and to recognize exceptional accomplishments in various forms of academic and creative work.
 Below, you can find information about scholarships, prizes, and grants specifically designated for declared English majors.
-Typically, these prizes and scholarships are awarded in the spring semester, though some - such as the Undergraduate Scholarship Fund and the Senior Thesis Research Grant - have fall deadlines.
+Typically, these prizes and scholarships are awarded in the spring semester, though some - such as the Senior Thesis Research Grant - have fall deadlines.

 English students are also encouraged to look more broadly at both University-wide and national or international scholarships to support their education.
 More information about these further funding opportunities are available via Scholarships@UW-Madison and the Grants Information Library.
 Students can also consult the undergraduate advisor about how to best prepare these applications.